mc-imperial/dredd/README.md

 The commands that can be run in isolation in the `scripts` directory are:
 - `check_all.sh` : This runs a combination of the commands below to ensure that Dredd is formatted and functioning as expected.
-- `check_build.sh` : This checks that dredd can be build and that the unit tests included in the `test` directory still pass
+- `check_build.sh` : This checks that Dredd can be build and that the unit tests included in the `test` directory still pass
 - `check_clang_tidy.sh` : This runs `clang-tidy` on Dredd's source files.
 - `check_clean_build.sh` : This checks that Dredd can be build from scratch by deleting any previous builds first and running the provided unit tests.